OpenMS/pyopenms-docs/docs/source/datastructures.rst

     exp.addChromatogram(chromatogram)
     MzMLFile().store("testfile3.mzML", exp)

+This shows how the ``MSExperiment`` class can hold spectra as well as chromatograms.

 Again we can visualize the resulting data using ``TOPPView`` using its chromatographic viewer capability, which shows the peak over retention time:

 .. image:: img/chromatogram1.png

-Note how the annotation using precursor and production mass of our XIC chromatogram as is displayed in the viewer.
+Note how the annotation using precursor and production mass of our XIC chromatogram is displayed in the viewer.